Jayden-Lind/jayden-lind.github.io/_posts/2022-06-22-htb-retired.md

 Nmap done: 1 IP address (1 host up) scanned in 18.65 seconds
 ```

-Let's checkout the webpage, which redirects' us to `http://10.10.11.154/index.php?page=default.html`.
+Let's checkout the webpage, which redirects us to `http://10.10.11.154/index.php?page=default.html`.

 This looks like a LFI (Local File Inclusion) straight away.
 Let's FUZZ this and find some pages.